Kurento/kurento/source/mastering/kurento_protocol.rst

 .. highlight:: json

-**Kurento Protocol** is the Kurento Server protocol based on :term:`WebSocket` that uses :term:`JSON-RPC` V2.0 messages for making requests and sending responses.
+**Kurento Protocol** is the Kurento Media Server protocol based on :term:`WebSocket` that uses :term:`JSON-RPC` V2.0 messages for making requests and sending responses.

 JSON-RPC Messages format